obiba/agate-doc/introduction.rst

 The architecture of Mica is split in several servers:

-* Mica server: holds the domain and controls what is to be published,
+* Mica server: holds the domain and controls what is to be published, provides the web portal front-end and uses Agate as its user directory.
 * Opal server: holds the data with their dictionary and provide statistics services,
 * Agate server: user directory for data access requests management.
-* Drupal server: the web portal front-end using Mica server as its source of published documents and Agate server as its user directory.

 Mica, Opal and Agate are applications developed by OBiba.
-OBiBa also provides extensions for the Drupal application.
 Each of these OBiBa servers expose web services to allow easy interconnection.
 The Mica web portal is the final application which leverages each server specific domain and functionalities in one.

 The following diagram shows how these servers are linked together: